Important update about the upcoming academic intake (2023-2024)

 |29 March 2023|

 How to find out more?

 To find out more information about this scholarship, you may want to visit the Nuffic website.

 Frequently Asked Questions regarding the OKP Fellowship

-How high is the chance getting this fellowship?
+How high is the chance of getting this fellowship?

-Please understand that the OKP fellowship is highly competitive and usually a large percentage of applicants who meet the profile are unfortunately not selected for the fellowship.
-The chance to be awarded a fellowship depends on several factors, such as the relevance of your current position with the priorities mentioned in the Country focus document, quality of your application, the total budget of the fellowship, the number of the total applicants from your country, etc.
+Please understand that the OKP fellowship is highly competitive, and usually, a large percentage of applicants who meet the profile are, unfortunately, not selected for the fellowship.
+The chance to be awarded a fellowship depends on several factors, such as the relevance of your current position with the priorities mentioned in the Country focus document, the quality of your application, the total budget of the fellowship, the number of applicants from your country, etc.

 Can I apply for this fellowship without having received the admission to the academic programme?